Online GCSE Photography Course – Support and Revision

 Absolutely not, we welcome all camera models and types.
 We use Nikon & Canon DSLR cameras on the course itself, but provide links to all camera manuals in the course material.

-2. How long is the course?
+2. How long is the photography course for GCSE?

-- The course has 8 fun, inspirational learning modules that can be completed in as little as 3 weeks or as long as 8 weeks.
+1. The course has 8 fun, inspirational learning modules that can be completed in as little as 3 weeks or as long as 8 weeks.
 You can decide how quickly and slowly you’d like to move through the material.

 3. Do I receive feedback on my images during the course?